 Bremen Overseas Research & Development Association (BORDA) was founded in 1977 as a non-profit organisation in Bremen, Germany.
 Since 1979, BORDA has been working in India with local partners to implement and disseminate sustainable solutions to the related problems of poverty and environmental degradation.
-Through integration of appropriate eco-friendly technology into a holistic framework, including technical, social, economic and environmental components, BORDA facilitates provision of basic needs services to urban, peri-urban and rural population, and technical support to small and medium sized enterprises, institutions, settlements and communities.
+Through integration of appropriate eco-friendly technology into a holistic framework, including technical, social, economic and environmental components, BORDA facilitates provision of basic need services to urban, peri-urban and rural populations, and technical support to small and medium sized enterprises, institutions, settlements and communities.

 Rajiv Gandhi Rural Housing Corporation Limited (RGRHCL) is a Government of Karnataka Public Ltd. Company.
 It has set up diverse training infrastructures across the State of Karnataka.
 RGRHCL has experience in construction, coordination and facilitation in the provision of housing for the Economically Weaker Sections (EWS) of society under various State Government schemes.
-For any enquiries contact: Consortium for DEWATS Dissemination (CDD) Society
+For any enquiries contact: Consortium for DEWATS Dissemination (CDD) Society #621, 5th Main, OMBR Layout, Banaswadi Post BANGALORE 560043 INDIA Tel/Fax: +91-80-25452804/805 Email: bangalore@cddindia.org